English ED visa course

 2. Prepare Your Documents

-We guide you through everything needed:
+We’ll guide you through exactly what’s needed:

-Passport (valid 6+ months)
+• Passport (valid 6+ months)

 • Final academic certificate copy

-• 6 photos (3×4 cm) and 6 photos (4×6 cm) on white background
+• 12 photos: 6 at 3×4 cm and 6 at 4×6 cm on white background

-• TM30 (from landlord)
+• TM30 form (from your landlord)

 • Current Thai address